 In this section:

-To grant all SQL Analytics users read-only access to all objects registered in the metastore, an administrator issues the following command:
+To grant all Databricks SQL users read-only access to all objects registered in the metastore, an administrator issues the following command:

 GRANT USAGE, SELECT, READ_METADATA ON CATALOG TO users;

 Often administrators and users are accustomed to working with data access permissions at a group level.
-In Databricks Workspace this is typically achieved using an instance profile associated with a cluster that is scoped to allow only a particular group to attach to.
+In the Databricks Data Science & Engineering workspace, this is typically achieved using an instance profile associated with a cluster that is scoped to allow only a particular group to attach to.
 To use this pattern, administrators perform the following steps:

-For each cluster in the Databricks Workspace, note the set of users allowed to access the cluster (ideally qualified by the use of a group).
+For each cluster in the Data Science & Engineering workspace, note the set of users allowed to access the cluster (ideally qualified by the use of a group).